This article contains compensated links; please read my disclaimer for more information.

 We also recommend you to check out these hotels.

-Grand Hotel Plaza a 5-star hotel near Spanish steps and Trevi Fountain.
-The hotel has a beautiful rooftop terrace, and you might not be able to use during winter, but if the weather is nice, you will have a beautiful view of the city.
+Grand Hotel Plaza a 5-star hotel near Spanish Steps and Trevi Fountain.
+The hotel has a beautiful rooftop terrace, and you might not be able to use it during winter, but if the weather is nice, you will have a beautiful view of the city.
 The hotel offers free Wi-Fi and breakfast for an extra charge.
 Check out prices and availability for Grand Hotel Plaza in Rome here.

 Hotel Locanda Cairoli is a 4-star hotel located in a Roman Jewish ghetto.
 The area is one of the hidden gems of Rome and is not only a cultural and religious experience but also a culinary.
 The hotel offers free Wi-Fi and breakfast for an extra charge.
 You will find all the attractions in 10-20 minutes walking distance from the hotel.
 Check the prices and availability for Hotel Locanda Cairoli in Rome

 Whichever hotel or area in the city centrum you find best to stay at the main attractions will be a walking distance away.
 All hotels in Rome charge a city tax, which is an extra of 4 euro a night per guest for up until ten nights.
 Kids under the age of 10 are excluded from the fees.